 Now onto your guns.
 Let's start with your biceps.

 EXERCISE #5: Bend the elbow as if you are trying to crack a nut in your elbow pit like a giant nut cracker.
 Squeeze those guns!
 Hold that for 15 seconds, then rest.
 Do that 10 times.
 And don’t ever push through pain.

 EXERCISE #6: Straighten your arms, pull your shoulders back and tighten the muscle in the back of your upper arm, aka the triceps.
 Squeeze those as hard as you can!!
 Hold that for 15 seconds, then rest.
 Do that 10 times.
 And don’t ever push through pain.

 You should be getting the idea by now, if not I am here to answer any questions you might have.
 Now you can do those exercises everyday!
 If you did that for a month, you would notice a BIG difference in your ease of movement.

 I know we went over a lot today, but please do not hesitate to reach out to me with questions.
-I will be showing how to do these exercises in my Facebook LIVE video about this blog if you are more of a visual person.

 Here at Fitness-Tek personal training studios, we are committed to your success in health and wellness!